-You can also find support on your local health and wellbeing directory, but please be aware that under the current circumstances many of the groups listed are likely to have suspended their services, however some may be offering support over the phone.
+You can also find support on your local health and wellbeing directory.
+Please be aware that under the current circumstances many of the groups listed are likely to have suspended their services, however some may be offering support over the phone.

-Citizens Advice Bureau has a wealth of information available online to help you navigate the challenges of COVID – 19.
+Has a wealth of information available online to help you navigate the challenges of COVID–19.
 Check out details on symptoms, going to work, school closures, what to do if you are self-employed, and benefits advice.
 This information is updated daily.
 Visit https://www.citizensadvice.org.uk/health/coronavirus-what-it-means-for-you/